msorens/images-from-the-aether/README.md

 Section: ViewPhotosComponent >> with modal component >> detail view
 • signals modal to open when user selects an image
 • renders larger image of selected photo
-• renders author of photo's name
+• author name
-• renders link to author enclosing the name
+  • enclosed with link to author details
+  • renders with detail view
-• link to author will open in a new tab (or window)
+  • author link will open in a new tab (or window)
-• renders button to save the image
-• labels button with material icon "download"
+• save button
-• clicking save button downloads image file URL
+  • downloads image file URL when clicked
+  • renders with detail view
+  • displays download icon from material icons
-• save button includes filename tooltip for domain + only file + extension
+• save button tooltip displays filename
+  • for domain + only file + extension
-• save button includes filename tooltip for domain + only file + NO extension
+  • for domain + only file + NO extension
-• save button includes filename tooltip for domain + path + file
+  • for domain + path + file
-• save button includes filename tooltip for domain + path + file with spaces
+  • for domain + path + file with spaces
-• save button includes filename tooltip for exception: handles empty path gracefully with empty string
+  • exception: handles empty path gracefully with empty string
-• save button includes filename tooltip for exception: handles empty url gracefully handled with empty string
+  • exception: handles empty url gracefully with empty string
+  • exception: handles invalid url gracefully with empty string
 ```

 A typical representation: